S3 EP7: Emma Doran

 But the ceiling is about four foot high, which is fine for me.

 But my beloved Shane is a little bit taller than me.
-So he comes to bed most evenings like a gorilla and he needs to be in the center of the room to be able to stand up straight, anyway.
+So he comes to bed most evenings like a gorilla and he needs to be in the center of the room to be able to stand up straight.

-Yeah, also, the other problem is I have a bad addiction to my vape.
-So, I think as well, I am actually waking up after vape.
+Yeah, also, the other problem is I have a bad addiction to my vape, so I think as well, I am actually waking up after vape.
+No,

 Does Shane ever wake up with a start?
-Perhaps at the smell of sort of fruity apple, sit up straight and his head hits my ceiling.
-His head goes out through the valleys.
+Perhaps at the smell of sort of fruity apple, sit up straight and his head hits some ceiling.
+His head goes out through the valleys and then through the ceiling.

 It's just that's all people can see from miles around.